 To be fully transformed, however, means that we not only let our faith show in what we do, we express our thanks in ways that give glory to God.
 As we repent of our sin and turn toward Christ, God continues to transform us and we become people who, like the Samaritan leper, spontaneously give glory to God.
 Through the power of his Holy Spirit, God changes us into the more and more perfect image of God we were created to be.
 And it is this image that God uses to attract others – outcasts like us – into the Kingdom of God.

-So how does this fit with our Sowing Seeds of Faith stewardship drive that begins today?
+So how does this fit with stewardship?
 It’s simple, really.
 As God continues to work in us, and as we continue to trust him, we become more and more like Christ.
 As we see with the eyes of Jesus, our hearts are moved to compassion just has Christ’s heart is moved.
-We may not have the gift of healing that let’s us say, “Go your way, your faith has made you well.”
+We may not have the gift of healing that lets us say, “Go your way, your faith has made you well.”
 But we do have gifts we can share.
 Trusting God to use them for his glory, we offer them as our own act of worship.
 When we begin to see the other outcasts around us, and we admit that we are outcasts, too, we become free.
 We’re free to give God thanks and praise for the work he is doing here.
 And God calls us to be part of that work, sharing our gifts, meeting the needs we see, contributing whatever we can to the ministry God has given us to do in this time and place.
-Sowing Seeds of Faith is just one way to do that.
-But it’s a start.